edumserrano/vsts-npm-auth-improved/projects/vsts-npm-auth-improved/README.md

 On Windows, authentication happens automatically before npm installs private packages.
 On macOS, Linux, and CI, the authentication step is skipped so your environment must supply the required credentials.

+## Why package installation uses a custom command

+A root `preinstall` hook cannot reliably authenticate npm before it accesses a private registry:

+1. In npm 7 through npm 11, the root `preinstall` hook ran after dependencies had already been installed, which was too late to provide registry credentials. npm 12 corrected that lifecycle ordering through [npm/cli#2660](https://github.com/npm/cli/issues/2660), but the correction is not available to projects that still use an earlier npm version.
+2. npm 12 runs root `preinstall` before fetching dependencies, but the active npm process loads `.npmrc` before invoking the hook.
+Credentials created or refreshed by `preinstall` are therefore not used by the dependency requests that follow it.
+This remaining behavior is tracked by [npm/cli#9853](https://github.com/npm/cli/issues/9853).

+The custom workflow provides the required process boundary.
+Running `npm run install-packages` first invokes its matching `preinstall-packages` hook to authenticate, then starts `npm install` as a new process.
+That new npm process loads the updated credentials before accessing the private registry.

+If [npm/cli#9853](https://github.com/npm/cli/issues/9853) is resolved and the fix is available, the standard `npm install` workflow can be enabled in future versions of this package without requiring the custom `install-packages` command.

 ## Configure a project for automatic npm authentication (manual setup)

 Add an npm script with the authentication choices explicitly set: